TL;DR Come for the hype, stay for the confidence.

 Your everyday routine is upgrading some npm module on the next version.

-But at the end it’s getting better and better everyday:
+But in the end it’s getting better and better every day:

 - RNPlay allows to check your ideas instantly;